RubensMario/happy-place-app/README.md

 # Happy-place-app
 An app to register LGBTQIA+ friendly places in Maceió, indicating their locations in a map and showing some informations about the place.
+The project uses a mobile first concept, so the app is responsible and works well on mobile devices.

 ## Tecnologies
 - JavaScript